 - Week 3 – pass the exam and celebrate your hard work*

 *note: your hard work should be spent studying for the PMP exam, not trying to figure out how to get your PMP application accepted.

 I hope this inspires you to get going on your PMP application!
 If Phil can do it, so can you (sorry Phil, just kidding)!

-Note: FastPM Concierge™ is great if you want me to write your application for you, but it is expensive because of the expertise required.
-I’ve also created a much cheaper self-service tool called FastPM Wizard™ if you already know which of your projects to use and just need help on the wording and the other fields in the application that can cause unforeseen problems.
+Note: FastPMP Concierge™ is great if you want me to write your application for you, but it is expensive because of the expertise required.
+I’ve also created a much cheaper self-service tool called FastPMP Wizard™ if you already know which of your projects to use and just need help on the wording and the other fields in the application that can cause unforeseen problems.